What is the issue?

 Changing sails quickly or in boisterous conditions can result in the halyard shackles being lost overboard.Why address this?

-Stainless steel shackles are expensive and in racing conditions a lost shackle could delay a sail change and cost a race result.How to address this?
+Stainless steel shackles are expensive and in racing conditions a lost shackle could delay a sail change and cost a race result.Sail with the Instincts of a Local Pro

 ‘Mouse’ the shackle onto the halyard splice with whipping line as presented below.
 This will stop a shackle falling off a halyard.